KevinFocke/SudokuSolver/README.md

 Pointers are fun and efficient, but don't overdo.
 If a pointer is accidentally changed (its value or reference) it can effect the WHOLE downstream.

 Problematic: Making a deep copy of a struct with pointers.
+Can be solved by making a subroutine to copy every element of a struct, and run another subroutine to reconstruct the pointers within it.

 Reflect:
 In checkRow & checkCol I wanted to use DRY programming, but found it difficult because you need to access the right element in the matrix.
 How could I have made it DRY??